Skip to content ↓

 Yasmin graduated from Sheffield Hallam University where she completed a PGCE in Business Education.
 She started her teaching career working in a special measures school in Sheffield and was part of a successful team in turning the school’s performance around.

 Before moving to London, Yasmin worked with vulnerable primary children and their families as a Learning Mentor, Education Welfare Officer and Home School Link Worker.
 She supported them to deal with emotional, behavioural and learning difficulties so that they could access education and integrate more effectively to do well at school.
-This has given her a wealth of experience which she applies to her day to day teaching in the classroom.
+This has given her a wealth of experience which she applies to her day-to-day teaching in the classroom.

-Yasmin is also an A Level examiner and has taught Business for 13 years and Economics for 4 years both in Secondary and Further Education.
+Yasmin is also an A Level examiner and has taught Business for 13 years and Economics for 4 years, both in Secondary and Further Education.

 In her spare time, she likes cycling, swimming and cooking.
 She joined Pinner High School in September 2018.